Time management techniques and systems

 Critical to success: planning, strategic thinking, deciding direction and aims, etc. Plan time-slots and personal space for these tasks.

 Scrutinise and probe demands.
 Help originators to re-assess.
 Wherever possible reject and avoid these tasks sensitively and immediately.

 Habitual 'comforters' not true tasks.
 Non-productive, de-motivational.
 Minimise or cease altogether.
 Plan to avoid them.

 These tasks are most critical to success, and yet commonly are the most neglected.
 These activities include planning, strategic thinking, deciding direction and aims, etc., all crucial for success and development.
-You must plan time-slots for doing these tasks, and if necessary plan where you will do them free from interruptions, or 'urgent' matters from quadrant 1 and 3 will take precedence.
+You must plan time-slots for doing these tasks, and if necessary plan where you will do them free from interruptions, or 'urgent' matters from quadrants 1 and 3 will take precedence.
 Work from home if your normal place of work cannot provide you with a quiet situation and protection from interruption.
-Break big tasks down into separate logical stages and plan time-slots for each stage.
+Break big tasks down into separate logical stages and plan time slots for each stage.
 Use project management tools and methods.
 Inform other people of your planned time-slots and schedules.
-Having a visible schedule is the key to being able to protect these vital time-slots.
+Having a visible schedule is the key to being able to protect these vital time slots.

 Scrutinise these demands ruthlessly, and help originators - even your boss and your senior managers - to re-assess the real importance of these tasks.
 Practice and develop your ability to explain and justify to task originators why you cannot do these tasks.